 Lifetime Learning classes provide life-enrichment opportunities where learning never stops.
 UFM’s Lifetime Learning program’s mission is to offer educational programming and activities for learners age 50+ to enrich their social, cultural, and intellectual learning opportunities.
 50+ adults engaged in community-based educational options can experience physical health benefits, improved mental and emotional well-being, increased cognitive stimulation, as well as social engagement, belonging, and a sense of purpose and self-worth.
 All ages are welcome.

-Community enrichment and personal development extends across the lifespan at UFM.
+Community enrichment and personal development extend across the lifespan at UFM.
 We particularly enjoy supporting youth, who are tomorrow’s leaders, in exploring different class categories, finding purposeful activity, and feeling empowered to make a difference in their community and world.
 UFM helps youth be teachers and learners in a community-engaged classroom and actively connects youth to Kansas 4-H to deepen their understanding of different youth development project areas.
-UFM programming also intentionally serves vulnerable at-risk youth in culturally responsive ways through our teen mentoring after school program and YouthBuild workforce development program.
+UFM programming also serves youth through our teen mentoring after-school program, offering support, guidance, and skill development.

 UFM is a military-connected organization serving active military service men and women, veterans, and families.
 We offer a variety of options to get involved through teaching and learning and veteran scholarship opportunities and actively support veteran wellness through our community enrichment courses.
 Check out how you can get involved in military and veteran opportunities.